-LINE 34-BALANCE DUE.
-If line 26 is greater than line 33, subtract line 33 from line 26 and enter the result on line 34.
+LINE 35-BALANCE DUE.
+If line 27 is greater than line 34, subtract line 34 from line 27 and enter the result.

-If the amount on line 34 is not paid by the due date or if a balance due return is filed after the due date, penalty and interest are added according to the rules outlined in lines 35 and 36.
+If the amount on line 35 is not paid by the due date or if a balance due return is filed after the due date, penalty and interest are added according to the rules outlined in lines 36 and 37.

-Extension of Time to File: Interest is due on any delinquent tax balance, even if you have been granted an extension of time.
+Extension of Time to File: Interest is due on a delinquent tax balance even if you have been granted an extension of time.
 If 90% of your tax is paid on or before the original due date of your return, an automatic extension is applied and no penalty is assessed.

-LINE 35-INTEREST.
-If you paid your Kansas tax after the original due date, compute interest at the rate of .333% per month (or fraction thereof) on the balance due and enter the result on line 35.
+LINE 36-INTEREST.
+If you paid your tax after the original due date, compute interest at the rate of .333% per month (or fraction thereof) on the balance due and enter the result on line 36.

-LINE 36-PENALTY.
-If you paid your Kansas tax after the original due date, compute the penalty at 1% for each month (or portion thereof) the return is late or the tax is unpaid on the balance due amount, up to a maximum of 24%.
-Enter this amount on line 36.
+LINE 37-PENALTY.
+If you paid your tax after the original due date, compute the penalty at 1% for each month (or portion thereof)

+the return is late or the tax is unpaid on the balance due amount, up to a maximum of 24%.
+Enter this amount on line 37.

-LINE 37-ESTIMATED TAX PENALTY.
-If underpayment of estimated tax penalty is due, enter the amount from your Schedule K-220 on line 37 and enclose Schedule K-220 with the return.
-If you are annualizing to compute the penalty, check the box on line 37.
+LINE 38-ESTIMATED TAX PENALTY.
+If underpayment of estimated tax penalty is due, enter the amount from your Schedule K-220 on line 38 and enclose Schedule K-220 with the return.
+If you are annualizing to compute the penalty, check the box on line 38.
 Any corporation which began business in Kansas during this period is not required to file a declaration, and no underpayment of estimate tax penalty will be imposed.

-LINE 38-TOTAL TAX, INTEREST & PENALTY DUE.
-Add the amounts on lines 34 through 37 and enter result.
-If amount due is more than \$5.00 complete Form K-120V, Corporate Payment Voucher.
+LINE 39-TOTAL TAX, INTEREST & PENALTY DUE.
+Add the amounts on lines 35 through 38 and enter result.
+If amount due is \$5.00 or more complete Form K-120V, Corporate Payment Voucher and enclose it with your return and payment (do not use staples or tape to attach your documents together).
 Make check or money order payable to "Kansas Corporate Tax."
-Do not staple or attach anything to your return.

-Returned checks: A fee of \$30.00, plus costs for a registered letter (currently \$10.30), is charged on all returned checks.
+Returned checks: A fee of \$30.00, plus costs for a registered letter (currently \$10.86), is charged on all returned checks.